Skip to main content

 These screenings enhance KYC by adding layers of security, understanding customers, and detecting suspicious activities.
 SaaS solutions enable FIs to manage global KYC due diligence, automate screening processes, reduce manual effort, and ensure timely risk detection.
 Continuous updates and monitoring are essential as new individuals may be added or status changes occur.
 This dynamic process ensures effective risk management and compliance.

-Consequences of Non-Compliance with PEPs and Sanctions Screening Regulations
+PEPs and Sanctions Screening Non-Compliance Penalties

 Financial institutions that neglect to adhere to sanctions regulations can encounter dire repercussions spanning legal, financial, and reputational spheres.
 Regulatory authorities levy significant fines for non-compliance, with penalties varying based on the gravity of the offense.
 Moreover, businesses may face legal ramifications or exclusion from specific markets.

-The associated reputational harm can be equally—if not more—crippling.
+The associated reputational harm can be equally - if not more - crippling.
 Violating sanctions erodes trust among customers, partners, and investors.
 Financial institutions may witness a decline in credibility, impeding their capacity to acquire and retain clientele.

 In today's dynamic landscape of KYC and AML compliance, traditional processes strain compliance teams, often leading financial institutions to struggle with meeting their KYC obligations.
 Embracing automation is pivotal in ensuring thorough KYC processes and compliance with essential AML and KYC regulations.

-Fenergo’s automated KYC solution streamlines the initial onboarding process by enabling swift PEP and sanctions checks on new customers while concurrently monitoring existing ones.
+Fenergo’s automated KYC solution streamlines the initial client onboarding process by enabling swift PEP and sanctions checks on new customers while concurrently monitoring existing ones.
 By centralizing and automating KYC management, FIs can:

-- Establish a unified repository for all customer profiles
+• Establish a unified repository for all customer profiles

-- Conduct rapid screenings against sanctions and PEP lists
+• Conduct rapid screenings against sanctions and PEP lists

-- Automate repetitive tasks to optimize resource allocation
+• Automate repetitive tasks to optimize resource allocation

-- Maintain up-to-date risk profiles based on real-time data
+• Maintain up-to-date risk profiles based on real-time data

 The primary objective of KYC initiatives is to empower regulated financial institutions with a comprehensive understanding of their customer base and the associated risk levels.
 Automated KYC and Know Your Business (KYB) solutions are invaluable tools for effectively and efficiently achieving this goal.